About This Chapter

 Praxis Middle School Science: Scientific Methodology - Chapter Summary

-Subject-matter experts lead you through each lesson to help you review and master all of the topics under scientific methodology.
-The videos are short and pinpoint just what concepts will be on the exam, including:
+Subject-matter experts lead you through each lesson to help you review and master topics related to scientific methodology.
+The videos are short and pinpoint just what concepts will be on the exam, such as the process used for preserving and staining specimens.
+After completing the chapter, you'll be able to:

-- Ways to interpret tables, graphs, and charts with scientific data
+- Interpret tables, graphs, and charts with scientific data

-- Laboratory equipment, safety techniques, and safety equipment
+- Identify laboratory equipment, safety techniques, and safety equipment

-- Proper techniques for handling laboratory solutions, chemicals, and biological materials
+- Utilize proper techniques for handling laboratory solutions, chemicals, and biological materials

-- Laboratory measurements, the metric system, significant figures and scientific notation
+- Describe laboratory measurements, the metric system, significant figures and scientific notation

-- Descriptive and inferential statistics and measures of central tendency
+- Explore descriptive and inferential statistics and measures of central tendency

-Multiple-choice quizzes follow many of the lessons, so be sure to take advantage of the opportunities to test your knowledge and gain experience answering exam-type questions.
+Multiple-choice quizzes follow each of the lessons, so be sure to take advantage of this opportunity to test your knowledge and gain experience answering exam-type questions.

 1. What is Scientific Research?